-Who What 2015 2016 When 2017 2018 2019 Curation Practitioners Make realistic assessments of institutional capability to provide scalable services & infrastructure and compare this with the cost effectiveness & suitability of external service provision Curation Researchers Optimise workflows and design procedures that will handle large volumes and complex digital objects Data Users Demand delivery of assets and access to resources that suit the needs of users rather than fit within the constraints of current services and infrastructure Managers Setup agreements between organisations to share infrastructure for more efficient utilisation of available resources.
+Who What 2015 2016 When 2017 2018 2019 Curation Practitioners Make realistic assessments of institutional capability to provide scalable services & infrastructure and compare this with the cost effectiveness & suitability of external service provision Curation Researchers Optimise workflows and design procedures that will handle large volumes and complex digital objects Data Producers/ Users Demand delivery of assets and access to resources that suit the needs of users rather than fit within the constraints of current services and infrastructure.
+Ensure all providers and users of data utilise practices that can reduce cost.
+Managers Setup agreements between organisations to share infrastructure for more efficient utilisation of available resources.
 Support practitioners to make realistic assessments of local capability Member Organisations Identify and share lessons learnt relating to the economic benefits of using shared infrastructures and the value of planning for scalability over time.
 Provide a neutral environment to build trust for the negotiation of sharing agreements.
 Policy Makers Provide domain-wide shared infrastructures to exploit economies of scale Solution Providers Pay close attention to the need to build scalability into services.
 Offer solutions that are vigorously tested and provide transparent, benchmarked performance in response to more sophisticated specifications